CHAMPION316/Raiders_Fan_Quiz_Game/TESTING.md

 ## Unfixed Bugs

 - Not sure if it's a bug but the alert('') message on line 766 in script.js does not appear on my ios device which is a iPhone 11.
-I was unable to figure out as to why this was.
+A google search has led me to believe that it's an ios issue.